LukaszPienkowski/Computer-Vision-for-Audio/README.md

   - **Audio Splitting**: Processes files in order, dividing them into consecutive 4-second segments, and discarding any leftovers.
   - **Spectrogram Generation**: Converts each segment into a normalized Mel spectrogram using the `audio_utils` module.
   - **Sequential Naming & Output**: Saves each segment as a PNG image in the specified output directory, named sequentially for each speaker (e.g., `{speaker_id}_{index}.png`).
+- **remove_duplicate_spectrograms**: Scans a spectrogram directory and removes physically identical PNG files using MD5 hashing.
+Keeps the first occurrence of each unique image and deletes the rest.
+Augmented files (`_aug_`) are skipped.
+- **remove_silence_from_spectrograms**: Cleans each spectrogram image in-place by dropping silent time-frame columns (columns whose maximum pixel intensity falls below a configurable threshold) and trimming a configurable percentage from the right end of the image to remove fade-out artefacts.
+Fully silent images are deleted.
+Augmented files (`_aug_`) are skipped.

 ## `audio_utils.py`